The Gospel Paul Preached

 Paul, in particular, was called to become an apostle of Christ, and he was separated to preach the gospel.
 The Lord, in a vision unto Ananias, said of Paul: "...he is a chosen vessel unto me, to bear my name before the Gentiles, and kings, and the children of Israel" (Acts 9:15).
 The Lord appeared unto Saul of Tarsus on the road to Damascus with the purpose of using Paul as a chosen instrument.

-Later as Paul stood trial before Agrippa, retelling his witnessing the resurrected Christ, we learn several things of Paul's purpose in life.
+Later as Paul stood trial before Agrippa, retelling his witnessing the resurrected Christ, we learn several things about Paul's purpose in life.
 Jesus told Paul that it was His purpose to make Paul a minister of the gospel (Acts 26:16).
 Paul was to go unto the Gentiles "to open their eyes, and to turn them from darkness to light, and from the power of Satan unto God, that they may receive forgiveness of sins..."
 (Acts 26:18).
 The apostle Paul was divinely commissioned to go forth preaching and teaching the things which he had witnessed and had been told.
 His authority as an apostle of Christ was the same as the other apostles.
 Paul was called to be an apostle, separated to preach the gospel to the Jews and unto the Gentiles.

 The Promise of the Gospel